plausible/website/_posts/2021-08-30-58-of-hacker-news-reddit-and-tech-savvy-visitors-block-google-analytics.md

 The level of Google Analytics blockage varies by industry, audience, the device used and the individual website.
 In [a previous study](https://markosaric.com/google-analytics-blocking/), I've found that less than 10% of visitors block Google Analytics on foodie and lifestyle sites but more than 25% block it on tech-focused sites.

 But how about a very tech-heavy website with a tech-savvy audience of hackers, developers and the like?
-How many visitors are sites using Google Analytics missing out on from referral sources such as Hacker News or Reddit?
+How many visitors do sites that use Google Analytics miss out on from referral sources such as Hacker News or Reddit?
 Let's find out.

 ## Google Analytics and Plausible Analytics stats comparison

 I looked at analytics of a site that had a post trending on Hacker News and Reddit with more than a thousand upvotes and more than a thousand comments.

 I compared stats between [Plausible Analytics](https://plausible.io/) and Google Analytics.
 Google Analytics was installed using the default method.
 Plausible was installed [using a proxy](https://plausible.io/docs/proxy/introduction) to get the most accurate data on the level of blockage.
 Plausible proxy runs as a first-party connection and is only blocked by those visitors who block JavaScript entirely.
+It is not blocked by any browser or adblocker.

 Here's the data Plausible Analytics shows for the three days in late August 2021 when the site got a lot of traffic.
-Plausible allows you to share your dashboard publicly so you can explore [these stats here](https://plausible.io/markosaric.com?period=custom&from=2021-08-26&to=2021-08-28):
+Plausible allows you to share your dashboard publicly so you can explore [these stats here](https://plausible.io/markosaric.com?period=custom&from=2021-08-26&to=2021-08-28).

 ![Plausible Analytics stats](/uploads/plausible-analytics-stats-hn-post.png)

-And here's the [Google Analytics](https://plausible.io/vs-google-analytics) data for the same site and the same period:
+And here's the [Google Analytics](https://plausible.io/vs-google-analytics) data for the same site and the same period.

 ![Google Analytics stats](/uploads/google-analytics-stats-hn-post.png)